 WHAT NOT TO PACK FOR A CRUISE:

-For safety reasons and for the protection of the staff as well as fellow passengers, many cruise lines have prohibited the following items onboard.
+For safety reasons, many cruise lines prohibit the following items onboard.

 Any weapons (including firearms, knives, ammunition, etc.)

 Electrical appliances such as coffee makers, hot plates, hair dryers and electric irons

 Any sporting equipment ( including scuba equipment, skateboards, hockey gear, surfboards, etc)

 Self–Defense Gear (including handcuffs, pepper spray and night sticks)

 Flammable liquids, chemical and explosives (including lighter fluid, bleach, paint, fireworks, etc. )